tyjo/ABC-Discsim/README.md

-# _Demographic inference under a spatially-continuous coalescent model_ (in progress)
+# _Demographic inference under a spatially-continuous coalescent model_

 Simulation code used for data generation in _Demographic inference under a spatially-continuous coalescent model_.